Warm, Welcoming, Mediterranean-Inspired Winter Menu

 What is a tagine?

-If you are unfamiliar with the term tagine, it has two meanings – first, it refers to a conical shaped piece of North African cookware, and second, a rich and savory, slow-cooked stew.
+If you are unfamiliar with the term tagine, it has two meanings – first, it refers to a conical-shaped piece of North African cookware, and second, a rich and savory, slow-cooked stew.
 The two-piece cookware is traditionally made of clay or ceramic.
-It’s tall, cone-shaped top rests on a low, wide base that holds the food.
-As the stew ingredients are slow cooked, the moisture rises and collects at the top of the cone and then circulates back down to the base.
+Its tall, cone-shaped top rests on a low, wide base that holds the food.
+As the stew ingredients are slowly cooked, the moisture rises and collects at the top of the cone and then circulates back down to the base.

 © 2019 Love + Craft Kitchen, LLC, All Rights Reserved